fsantanna/fsantanna.github.io/pingus.md

 rewriting Pingus from C++ to Ceu.
 [Pingus][1] is an open-source clone of [Lemmings][2], a puzzle-platformer video game.
-We rewrote 50% of the codebase, which constitutes the game logic with around 20k lines of code.
+We rewrote 50% of the codebase, or 20k lines of code, which constitutes the entire game logic.
 The study advocates *"Structured Synchronous Reactive Programming (SSRP)"* as a more productive alternative for game logic development: